 1 Drink Milk

 Did you know nicotinamide riboside (NR) – the key ingredient in NAD supplements -was first discovered in milk.
 Yes!
 Regular cows milk has this stuff.
-Granted there is a lot less NR in cows milk compared to NAD booster supplements, but it is there.
-It's likely some NR is found in yogurt and other dairy products too derived from milk.
+Granted, there is a lot less NR in cows milk compared to NAD booster supplements, but it is there.
+It's likely that some NR is found in yogurt and other dairy products derived from milk.

 Even better, research shows regular milk (non-organic) has more NR than organic milk does.
 Yes, even lactose-free milk has some NR.
 There is no NR in almond milk, coconut milk, soy milk or other non-cow dairy products.

 Nicotinamide riboside is also found in beer.
 Like milk, there is probably not a lot of NR in beer.
-Let me be clear, I'm including this in the spirit of honesty, but I don't suggest you rationalize drinking to get NR.
+Let me be clear, I include this in the spirit of honesty, but I don't suggest you rationalize drinking to get NR.
 It's highly likely any benefits provided by NR would be nullified by the toxic effects of alcohol.

 So I suggest you don't use this tactic.
 Fortunately, there are many healthier ways to raise the NAD levels in your cells.